geographyclub/archive-mag/README.md

 # archive-mag

-A website that shows random images from the past.
+A website that shows random images by year from archive.org.

 ## Get details from archive.org